Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Discussion

 The simulation uses an estimated astrophysical foreground from the unresolved Galactic binaries as described in \citet{cor17}.
 We ran the simulation for 48 months, consistent with the nominal operation time for {\it LISA}.
-Following the definition in Sec.
-4 in \citet{kup24}, which states that a source is detected in {\it LISA} when the posterior distribution shows a closed contour, we predict that the source will be detected after 48 months adding ZTF J2130 to the list of detectable {\it LISA} sources.
-Using Equation\,\ref{equ:chirp_lisa} we find that {\it LISA} will be able to measure the chirp mass with an uncertainty of $\approx5\,\%$.
+Following the definition in Section 4 in \citet{kup24}, which states that a source is detected in {\it LISA} when the posterior distribution shows a closed contour, we predict that the source will be detected after 48 months adding ZTF J2130 to the list of detectable {\it LISA} sources when including prior knowledge from EM observations.
+Using Equation\,\ref{equ:chirp_lisa} we find that {\it LISA} will be able to measure the chirp mass independently from GWs with an uncertainty of $\sim10\,\%$ (see Figure\ref{fig:lisa}).